kmkurn/text2array/README.rst

 Both ``batch`` and ``batch_exactly`` methods return ``Iterator[Batch]`` where ``Batch`` implements ``Sequence[Sample]``.
 This is true even for ``StreamDataset``.
-So, although all samples may not all fit in the memory, a batch of them should.
+So, although samples may not all fit in the memory, a batch of them should.
 Given a ``Batch`` object, it can be converted into Numpy's ndarray by ``to_array`` method.
-Note that normally you'd want to apply the vocabulary beforehand to ensure all values contain only ints or floats.
+Normally, you'd want to apply the vocabulary beforehand to ensure all values contain only ints or floats.

 .. code-block:: python

-    >>> from text2array import Dataset
+    >>> from text2array import Dataset, Vocab
     >>> samples = [
     ...   {'ws': ['john', 'talks'], 'i': 10, 'label': 'pos'}, ...   {'ws': ['john', 'loves', 'mary'], 'i': 20, 'label': 'pos'},